Ezeilo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-To Display the content of the /etc/passwd file
+To Display the content of the /etc/passwd file and /etc/hosts file